telerik/ajax-docs/controls/rating/mobile-support/elastic-design.md

 ![rating-elastic-design](images/rating-elastic-design.jpg)

 **RadRating** does not create elastic design by itself, but can fit in a page that follows this pattern.
-This means that you can change its font size without breaking the control's appearance - if the new size is larger than the original,the elements in the control will simply increase their size.
-This fluid layout is achieved by using `em` units for setting dimensions and paddings in the control,instead of `px` because em units are tied to the font size.
+This means that you can change its font size without breaking the control's appearance - if the new size is larger than the original, the elements in the control will simply increase their size.
+This fluid layout is achieved by using `em` units for setting dimensions and paddings in the control, instead of `px` because em units are tied to the font size.
 This allows dimensions and sizes to scale with the font size.

 **Example 1:** How to increase the font size of a RadRating as shown in **Figure 1**.